1. Home

 test:$apr1$hXJoJMrD$Ax/zRnRrOkMD4Niw2N8yH1

-This file will contain these different lines,
+This file will contain the following lines:

 ErrorDocument 401 default